-8. During the period 2023-2024, the day-to-day coordination for implementation of the sub-programme activities will be overseen by the SPAW Programme Officer, who is responsible for the overall coordination of the SPAW

-Programme and Protocol Secretariat functions, with support from the SPAW Programme Assistant, Junior Professional Officers (JPOs), United Nations Volunteers (UNVs) and interns when appropriate and applicable.

-- 9. Additional support to meet the objectives of this sub-programme will be received from the SPAW Regional Activity Centre (SPAW-RAC), which is located in Guadeloupe and supported by the Government of France.
+- 8. During the period 2023-2024, the day-to-day coordination for implementation of the sub-programme activities will be overseen by the SPAW Programme Officer, who is responsible for the overall coordination of the SPAW Programme and Protocol Secretariat functions, with support from the SPAW Programme Assistant, Junior Professional Officers (JPOs), United Nations Volunteers (UNVs) and interns when appropriate and applicable. - 9.
+Additional support to meet the objectives of this sub-programme will be received from the SPAW Regional Activity Centre (SPAW-RAC), which is located in Guadeloupe and supported by the Government of France.
 The SPAW-RAC has been placed institutionally under "DEAL" Guadeloupe (La Direction de l'Environnement, de l'Aménagement et du Logement), which is the local representative of the French Ministry in charge of Environment.
 The SPAW-RAC is dedicated to supporting the SPAW Protocol.
 The full-time staff consists of one (1) Executive Director, one (1) Programme Officer and one (1) Administrative Assistant funded by the French Ministry for an Ecological Transition.
 They are assisted by civic service volunteers and other fixed-term contract staff that support specific areas of the workplan dependent on available funding.
 Currently the team consists of two (2) civic service volunteers with one-year contracts, and three (3) additional employees on three (3) year positions via EU and French Ministry funding to work on specific areas of the workplan, mainly: marine megafauna, marine ecosystems (coral reefs, mangroves & seagrass beds) and MPAs.
 The division of the tasks between SPAW Programme Officer and SPAW-RAC team with regards to projects is detailed in Annex I. - 10.
-The main responsibilities and functions discharged in the implementation of the SPAW Protocol and Programme are: - a) Coordination with relevant programmes, donors and organizations to develop synergies and collaboration on issues of common interest, as appropriate, including but not restricted to the following: - With the Convention on International Trade in Endangered Species (CITES) towards e.g. enforcement on conservation measures to protect migratory species and their habitats as well as knowledge exchange with the listing of species and protected areas under SPAW. - With the Convention on Migratory Species (CMS) towards e.g. enforcement on conservation measures to protect migratory species and their habitats as well as knowledge exchange with the listing of species and protected areas under SPAW, including revisiting Parties' interest in establishing and supporting a regional wildlife enforcement network (Caribwen) as presented in SPAW STAC8. - With the International Whaling Commission (IWC) through e.g. the development of joint projects and a technical collaboration between IWC and SPAW-RAC. - With Ramsar for e.g. on an integrated protection and monitoring approach of wetlands within SPAWlisted sites. - With Regional Fishery Bodies such as the Caribbean Regional Fisheries Mechanism (CRFM), the Organization for Fisheries and Aquaculture of the Central American Isthmus (OSPESCA) and the Western Central Atlantic Fisheries Commission (WECAFC) of FAO on topics such as Bycatch, illegal, unreported and unregulated fishing (IUU), MPAs, Sargassum and SPAW-listed species as well as on the implementation of the Regional Fish Spawning Aggregation Fisheries Management Plan, as appropriate. - Cooperation will also continue with various other regional agencies on thematic issues with relevance to the SPAW Protocol. - b) Support to/Involvement in relevant global processes, initiatives and approaches such as: - Support the implementation of the Post-2020 Global Biodiversity Framework (GBF) with a specific focus on other effective area-based conservation measures (OECM) and in collaboration with the CBD Secretariat; - Greater integration of Blue Economy approaches under SPAW and links to the Post-2020 GBF; - Support Contracting Parties in their contributions to treaty negotiations for Biodiversity Beyond National Jurisdiction (BBNJ) with regards to the Areas Beyond National Jurisdiction (ABNJ) within the Cartagena Convention Area.
-Further direction to be provided by Contracting Parties during SPAW STAC10, SPAW COP12 and IGM20/COP17; - Support Contracting Parties, where relevant, in their regional approach to include or enhance actions for
+The main responsibilities and functions discharged in the implementation of the SPAW Protocol and Programme are: - a) Coordination with relevant programmes, donors and organizations to develop synergies and collaboration on issues of common interest, as appropriate, including but not restricted to the following: - With the Convention on International Trade in Endangered Species (CITES) towards e.g. enforcement of conservation measures to protect migratory species and their habitats as well as knowledge exchange with the listing of species and protected areas under SPAW. - With the Convention on Migratory Species (CMS) towards e.g. enforcement of conservation measures to protect migratory species and their habitats as well as knowledge exchange with the listing of species and protected areas under SPAW, including revisiting Parties' interest in establishing and supporting a regional wildlife enforcement network, Caribbean Wildlife Enforcement Network (CARWEN) as presented in SPAW STAC8. - With the International Whaling Commission (IWC) through e.g. the development of joint projects and a technical collaboration between IWC and SPAW-RAC. - With Ramsar for e.g. on an integrated protection and monitoring approach of wetlands within SPAW-listed sites. - With Regional Fishery Bodies such as the Caribbean Regional Fisheries Mechanism (CRFM), the Organization for Fisheries and Aquaculture of the Central American Isthmus (OSPESCA) and the Western Central Atlantic Fisheries Commission (WECAFC) of FAO on topics such as bycatch, illegal, unreported and unregulated fishing (IUU), MPAs, Sargassum and SPAW-listed species as well as on the implementation of the Regional Fish Spawning Aggregation Fisheries Management Plan, as appropriate. - Cooperation will also continue with various other regional agencies on thematic issues with relevance to the SPAW Protocol. - b) Support to/Involvement in relevant global processes, initiatives and approaches such as: - Support the implementation of the Kunming-Montreal Global Biodiversity Framework (GBF) with a specific focus on MPAs and Other Effective Area-based Conservation Measures (OECM) and in collaboration with the CBD Secretariat: